 - Visits to schools that serve as educational beacons.

 - Bulletins that are published bimonthly on different topics and serve as sources of information and inspiration.

-Throughout the three-year process an advisor comes to the schools once a week (or once every other week) for a full day.
-Work take places in a number of simultaneous frameworks:
+Throughout the three-year process, an advisor comes to the schools once a week (or once every other week) for a full day.
+Work takes places in a number of simultaneous frameworks:

-- Work with the principal and the management on the management, vision, and objectives of the school in order to create democratic management that is cooperative and based on dialogue.
+- Work with the principal and the management of the management, vision, and objectives of the school in order to create democratic management that is cooperative and based on dialogue.

 - Work with the teaching staff on the implementation of pedagogic models in the classroom.